backpackcloud/captain-hook/README.md

 #### HTTP

 You can also uses a generic http call to forward the notification.
-What's the catch here?
-The payload is not customizable.
-Remember: Captain only cares about delivering notifications, integration between systems is not the focus on this ship.
+Remember, Captain Hook only cares about delivering notifications, integration between systems is not the focus on this ship.

 In case you wanna use the HTTP Transmitter, let Captain know, besides `http` as `type`: